usethesource/rascal-website/_posts/2014-10-27-rascal-0-7-x-release-notes.md

 * Re-implemented general top-down parsing algorithm with on-demand lexing
 * Fast regular expressions and better language integrated pattern matching
+* Standard library component for communicating with SMT solvers easily

 The 0.9 release is planned with: